 Crime and criminal justice: Chris has led numerous evaluations in the criminal justice system.
 His books Economics and Crime: An Introduction (co-author: Kevin Albertson) and Justice Reinvestment: Can the Criminal Justice System Deliver More for Less (co-authors: Kevin Albertson and Kevin Wong) were both published by Routledge.
 He is currently leading a large, long-term research and evaluation programme on reducing re-offending (working in partnership with Interserve PLC) and a project to develop personalised approaches to managing offenders.

-Social policy innovation and personalisation: Chris recently wrote a book on Payment by Results and Social Impact Bonds for Policy Press.
+Social outcome contracts and innovation: Chris recently wrote a book on Payment by Results and Social Impact Bonds for Policy Press.
 He was Director of a Horizon2020 project 'Innovative Social Investment: Strengthening communities in Europe' (InnoSI) that finished at the end of 2017.
 Currently he is part of the Horizon2020 project Co-creation of Service Innovations in Europe (CoSIE) and is undertaking research on personalisation in the criminal justice system and leading a programme of work to build the evidence base underpinning personalisation.

 The Policy Evaluation and Research Unit has delivered projects for clients including the European Commission; the Prison Service, Probation Trusts, Local Authorities, Police Services, Third Sector, Ministry of Justice, London Criminal Justice Board and Legal Services Commission.
 Chris has directed or managed approximately £5 million of research and evaluation projects over the last 12 years.